saverymax/selective_indexing/README.md

     Optional.
 Include to run system on 2018 test dataset.
 Do not include --path if --test included.

-If you forget your options input
+If you forget your options, input
 ```
 SIS --help
 ```